 The Crystal Mahler moored in front of the main building of the Corvinus University of Budapest.
 It's a good indication of the size of our ship!

-Our stateroom was on the upper deck immediately behind the public areas.
-It was a wonderful location.
+Our stateroom was on the upper deck immediately behind the public areas -- a wonderful location.

 While crossing the bridge I saw these four youngsters walking along the trusses.
 They seemed to be having a good time stretching the boundary of safety, although they never did anything really dangerous.
 I watched them for a while wondering if they would try to climb up to the towers, which is something I might have done back in the day.